jaskarn145/SkipTest/ReadMe.md

 7) Opening time (using moment library and API)
 8) Delivery Time (using moment library and API)
 9) delivery estimation time (eta)
+10) Is there any deal available on the restaurant other-wise it will show "No deal available in this Restaurant"

 I have included 3 tests in this react native project